Festival Events

 Opening Ceremony and Free Concert

-The Opening Ceremony, led by Zimbabwean guests, will be followed by a free performance featuring Chapwititi, the dynamic youth marimba group from Eugene, OR.
+The Opening Ceremony, led by Zimbabwean guests, will be followed by a free concert, performer TBD.

 Read the Late Night Mbira and Jamming Thoughts (click to expand)